-Our Executive Fellows Program (EFP) is run by world renowned academics, including faculty from Singapore’s Lee Kuan Yew School of Public Policy, the Harvard Kennedy School in the US, and Warwick University in the UK, along with top practitioners from government and non-government sectors.
+Our Executive Fellows Program (EFP) is run by world renowned academics, along with top practitioners from government and non-government sectors.

 The EFP is delivered in Australia and Singapore, as part of ANZSOG’s partnership with the Lee Kuan Yew School of Public Policy.

 You will explore current theory and practice using learning approaches designed to discover, test and bring to life the latest thinking on leadership in the public and not-for-profit sector.

 "The value of the public service to good government – through its capacity building, advisory and enabling roles – helps to underpin national prosperity.
 The EFP provides the tools leaders need to spark critical insights, while the Alumni connections add the encouragement, impetus and advice that is sometimes needed to use those tools to their best effect."

 Australian Commission for Law Enforcement Integrity

 The EFP leadership framework underpins the themes, content and teaching methods of our program, highlighting the capabilities required of a successful leader.